GandhiCloudLab/ibm-api-connect/01-download-api-connect-binaries/readme.md

 # Downloading API connect files

-Refer the product documentation [here](https://www.ibm.com/docs/en/api-connect/10.0.x_cd?topic=procedures-obtaining-product-files) for more detailed info about obtaining product files
+Refer the product documentation [here](https://www.ibm.com/docs/en/api-connect/10.0.x_cd?topic=procedures-obtaining-product-files) for more detailed info about obtaining product files, but you don't need to use this for the installation.

 ## 1. Download IBM API Connect for Containers